-Macroinvertebrate monitoring indicates improvement at some sites since the increased residual flow was implemented, however elevated water temperatures and denser periphyton substrate cover have affected macroinvertebrate communities of the residual flow reach in more recent surveys.
+Macroinvertebrate monitoring indicates improvement at some sites since the increased residual flow was implemented.
 In terms of the current report, it is considered that the communities of the residual flow reach represent what would be considered better than typical of a low flow community.
-The results indicate that the MCI scores at these sites were higher than most previous surveys, as were the SQMCI_S scores, which were all significantly higher than their respective medians.
-However, a similar result was recorded at the control site indicating that there is a catchment wide improvement also.
+The results indicate that the MCI scores at sites within the residual flow reach were slightly lower than their respective median scores, although the SQMCIS scores were all similar to or significantly higher than their respective medians.
+The control site recorded a similar result, indicating that there is also a pattern of catchment wide improvement.
 Overall, the results indicate that the invertebrate community supported by a residual flow of 400 L/s, with regards to presence/absence of taxa, and their respective abundances, is not significantly different to that supported by natural flows.
-The principal difference between the two flows is that there is a greater amount of invertebrate habitat available under natural flow conditions due to the increased amount of wetted riverbed width.